home | what's new | other sitescontact | about

 Elsewhere I’ve written that none of the barbarity back then was an anomaly, not a one-time event, but an example of what the dark side of human nature is capable of doing if given near-unlimited resources.
 The seeds of that kind of burgeoning evil live in every human heart, not always unsprouted, but often lacking enabling means.
 In our time, politics has become more and more putrid and uncivil, crude and procrustean.
 Many of us wonder if civilization will survive this attack from “within.”

 Case in point, euphemism-as-weapon flows freely from our own Ministry Of Truth.
-In the aftermath of modification of legislation which, in the last decades, has resulted in the deaths of 60 million babies! – 60 million innocent infants destroyed! -- far more victims than the “Holocaust” ever knew – we find gross production of euphemism to cloak a sewer-pit of malfeasance; not as cleverly constructed as that contrived by Major Dorf, but delivered with the same poker-face, faux moral piety, the same fake outrage: euphamisms such as “encroachment upon basic freedoms,” or “in the resulting healthcare crisis people will die,” or "abort the Supreme Court," or "choice is our human right" or “our democracy is under attack,” or “our Constitutional rights have been trampled,” and similar black-is-white, up-is-down drivel.
+In the aftermath of modification of legislation which, in the last decades, has resulted in the deaths of 60 million babies! – 60 million innocent infants destroyed! -- far more victims than the “Holocaust” ever knew – we find gross production of euphemism to cloak a sewer-pit of malfeasance; not as cleverly constructed as that contrived by Major Dorf, but delivered with the same poker-face, faux moral piety, the same fake outrage: euphemisms such as “encroachment upon basic freedoms,” or “in the resulting healthcare crisis people will die,” or "abort the Supreme Court," or "choice is our human right" or “our democracy is under attack,” or “our Constitutional rights have been trampled,” and similar black-is-white, up-is-down drivel.

-These euphamisms issue from criminal elements in pin-striped suits, echoed by their robotic minions, who, while hiding behind the law to effect their schemes, routinely break the law as their business-as-usual mode of operation.
-The attitude appears to be, “This is how we advance our dark agenda, they can’t stop everything we try, some of it will stick, our judges will endorse it, and so we win our totalitarian agenda by inches at a time, and we're getting very close now to full control.”
+These euphemisms issue from criminal elements in pin-striped suits, echoed by their robotic minions, who, while hiding behind the law to effect their schemes, routinely break the law as their business-as-usual mode of operation.
+The attitude appears to be, “This is how we advance our dark agenda, they can’t stop everything we try, some of it will stick, our ideologically-aligned judges will endorse it, and so we win our totalitarian purpose by inches at a time, and we're getting very close now to full control.”

 See the afterlife reports concerning what happens to those who cross over having killed their babies, and also the fate of those who live a life of deception and oppression.